-Before the introduction of the Companies Act 2006, the only way a private company could effect a reduction was by way of a court order.
-Today, the way a company may go about a reduction of capital depends on its legal formation.
-Private companies no longer need a court order, making things quicker, easier and less expensive.
+Before the introduction of the Companies Act 2006, private companies could only effect a reduction of capital by obtaining a court order.
+Today, the procedure for reducing capital depends on the legal formation of the company.
+Private companies no longer need a court order, making things quicker, easier, and less expensive.

 There are a number of reasons why a company might want to reduce its share capital:

-- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses which would otherwise prevent these payments is sometimes desirable.
+- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses that would otherwise prevent these payments is sometimes desirable.

-- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by cancelling the shares issued to them.
+- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by canceling the shares issued to them.

 - To support share buy-back or redemption: if a company wants to buy back or redeem shares out of its distributable profits, it may carry out a reduction of capital in order to create enough distributable profits to do so.